threedle/DAWand-Blender/README.md

 ### Installation
 Two ways to install

-*1*

- - Download this repo as a .zip
+First, clone this repo or download it as a .zip and extract

+*Option 1 - Direct Blender Install (preferred)*
- - Open Blender
+ 1. Open Blender
- - Open the addons menu (Edit->Preferences->Add-ons)
+ 2. Open the addons menu (Edit->Preferences->Add-ons)
- - Click 'install' in the top right
+ 3. Click 'install' in the top right
- - Then open this zip file
+ 4. Navigate DA_Wand_Blender and open DA_Wand.zip
- - You may have to restart Blender
+ 5. You may have to restart Blender

-*2*
- - Download this repo as a .zip and extract
+*Option 2 - Blender File Paths (ideal for adjusting the code)*
- - Move the DA_Wand folder to your existing 'my_scripts/addons' folder
+ 1. Move the DA_Wand folder inside the DA_Wand_Blender to a new or existing 'my_scripts/addons' folder (it must be named this)
- - If you haven't already, set your file paths to this my_scripts folder
+ 2. If you haven't already, set your file paths to this my_scripts folder

 After either of these has been done, go back to Edit->Preferences->Add-ons and search for "DA_Wand"

-Click the check next to DA_Wand, at this point, a box that says "Install Dependencies" should appear.
+Click the check next to DA_Wand, if you get a circular import error, just click again.

+At this point, a box that says "Install Dependencies" should appear.
 Click this to install DAWand's dependencies to Blender's Python - this may take a second, but the box should grey out

 **NOTE:** If there is an error raised with the pygco install, then make sure you have python installed on your base system (e.g. brew install python), and that the system "Python.h" file can be found through setting the C_INCLUDE_PATH environment variable (**the Python version must match the Blender python version**).
 See [this link.](https://stackoverflow.com/questions/35778495/fatal-error-python-h-file-not-found-while-installing-opencv)